Initiation ritual (mafia): Patriarca family

-On October 29, 1989, in Medford, Massachusetts, the FBI taped an initiation ceremony of New England's Patriarca crime family.
+On 29 October 1989, in Medford, Massachusetts, the FBI taped an initiation ceremony of New England's Patriarca crime family.
 There had been some controversy surrounding this bugging, given that the warrant for the 'roaming bug' used to tape the ceremony was given on false information.

-One source details that the members involved in this ceremony were the consiglieri Joseph Russo, who conducted parts of the ceremony; mobster capos Biagio DiGiacomo, who administered the oaths; Robert F. Carrozza; Vincent M. Ferrara; Charles Quintina—all from Boston—and Matthew Guglielmetti, from the Providence, Rhode Island area; and inductees Robert DeLuca, Vincent Federico, Carmen Tortora, and Richard Floramo.
-Another newspaper article states that there were 17 mafiosi present, including the current boss, Raymond Patriarca, Jr., and other high-ranking officials in the family.
+One source details that the members involved in this ceremony were the consiglieri Joseph Russo, who conducted parts of the ceremony; capo Biagio DiGiacomo, who administered the oaths; capos Robert F. Carrozza, Vincent M. Ferrara, and Charles Quintina (all from Boston); and Matthew Guglielmetti, from the Providence, Rhode Island area.
+Inductees included Robert DeLuca, Vincent Federico, Carmen Tortora, and Richard Floramo.
+Another newspaper article states that there were 17 Mafiosi present, including the then-current boss, Raymond Patriarca, Jr., and other high-ranking officials in the family.

 The FBI surveillance of this ceremony was the tail-end of a five-year investigation of the crime families in the area, which resulted in a host of indictments and arrests.
-Among those indicted were Patriarca, DiGiacomo, Russo, Tortora, Ferrara, Carrozza, and Guglielmetti, all of whom were present at the ceremony.
+Among those indicted were Patriarca, Jr., DiGiacomo, Russo, Tortora, Ferrara, Carrozza, and Guglielmetti, all of whom were present at the ceremony.
 Additional big names of those that were indicted are Antonio L. Spagnola, Nicholas Bianco, Louis Failla, and John E. Farrell.
 Information from the ceremony was used in the case against the Mafiosi.

 FBI Boston Mafia specialist Thomas A. Hughes speculated that the Patriarca crime family lost honor and favor as a result of the sacred ceremony being taped under their watch.

 Bonanno family

-In November 2015, Damiano Zummo, a reputed acting captain in the Bonanno crime family was involved in the induction ceremony of an undercover police agent, which was secretly recorded, in Canada.
+In November 2015, Damiano Zummo, a reputed acting captain in the Bonanno crime family, was involved in the induction ceremony of an undercover police agent, which was secretly recorded, in Canada.
 Zummo played a major role in the ceremony and named others at a higher level in the organization on the recording.
 A Brooklyn court official later said, "The recording of a secret induction ceremony is an extraordinary achievement for law enforcement and deals a significant blow to La Cosa Nostra."
 The recording also led to the arrest of 13 mobsters in November 2017, including Domenico Violi of the Luppino crime family in Hamilton, Ontario, Canada, who was named underboss of the Buffalo crime family in October 2017.